omphalos/thermite/README.markdown

     '}'].join('\n'))

 Calling `update` here doesn't add a second event listener to the DOM.
-It replaces the reference to the event listener stored in the DOM with a new one.
+It effectively replaces the reference to the event listener stored in the DOM with a new one.

 Live Example